JeeWeetje/lora-azure-iot-workshop/README.md

 All of that within 2-3 hours (2 hours is minimum).

-Technologies used during the hands-on lab;
-• Arduino development boards The Things Uno (LoRa enabled Arduino Leonardo)
-• Software emulated devices/sensors (in Java, NodeJS or C# (UWP))
-• Sensors (button and LED light bar)
-• LoRa & Lora WAN
-• The Things Network cloud
-• Microsoft Azure IoT Platform (including Azure Web Jobs, Azure IoT Hub, Azure Stream analytics, Azure Event hub, Azure blob storage and Azure Functions)
+Technologies used during the hands-on lab; ï¿½ Arduino development boards The Things Uno (LoRa enabled Arduino Leonardo) ï¿½ Software emulated devices/sensors (in Java, NodeJS or C# (UWP)) ï¿½ Sensors (button and LED light bar) ï¿½ LoRa & Lora WAN ï¿½ The Things Network cloud ï¿½ Microsoft Azure IoT Platform (including Azure Web Jobs, Azure IoT Hub, Azure Stream analytics, Azure Event hub, Azure blob storage and Azure Functions)

-This hands-on lab will be guided by Hans Boksem & Jan Willem Groenenberg & Sander van de Velde, so attendees have on site support for questions.
+This hands-on lab will be guided by Valery Jacobs & Jan Willem Groenenberg & Sander van de Velde, so attendees have on site support for questions.

 We will also provide background information about the used components in the hands-on lab.